A Look at Easter, the Spring Equinox, and Islamic Traditions

 Photo by Karolina Grabowska

 Everyone remembers their childhood best friend.
-Mine was Amanda, who was from Orthodox Christian Ukrainian descent.
+Mine was Amanda, who was of Orthodox Christian Ukrainian descent.
 Easter, in her home, was full of traditions I happily tagged along for.
 Every year, the women in her family (plus this Bangladeshi girl) would come together to decorate pysanky eggs.
-With a wave of a metal stylus, wax and dye I would create the most intricate floral designs, in Ukrainian tradition.
+With a wave of a metal stylus, wax, and dye, I would create the most intricate floral designs in Ukrainian tradition.
 This time forever remains in my memory as the quintessential celebration of spring.

 Growing up in the Catholic school system, I was introduced to the religious meaning of Easter, the resurrection of Jesus Christ (or Eesa as we call him in Islam).
-Though the modern Easter non-religious meaning of Easter is eggs, bunnies, candy, and flowers.
-Easter traditionally falls around the spring equinox which has been a point of celebration since ancient times.
+The modern nonreligious meaning of Easter is eggs, bunnies, candy, and flowers.
+Easter traditionally falls around the spring equinox, a celebration point since ancient times.
 During this time of year, the pagans celebrated Eostre, a great northern goddess whose symbol was a rabbit or hare.
-Eggs are a symbol of new life and rabbits a symbol of fertility.
+Eggs are a symbol of new life, and rabbits are a symbol of fertility.

 Sham El Nessim Islamimommy

-There are Muslim majority countries that have nonreligious spring celebrations.
+There are Muslim-majority countries that have nonreligious spring celebrations.
 In Egypt, the spring festival is called Sham el-Nessim.
-Ancient Egyptians believed that “Sham El Nessim” day marks the beginning of world creation; today there is still a feast celebrated with a special meal that consisted of colored eggs, salted fish, onions, and lettuce.
-Eggs refer to the creation of life and Egyptians used to draw on eggs their wishes and prayers.
+Ancient Egyptians believed that “Sham El Nessim” day marked the beginning of world creation; today, a feast is still celebrated with a special meal consisting of colored eggs, salted fish, onions, and lettuce.
+Eggs refer to the creation of life, and Egyptians used to draw their wishes and prayers on eggs.

 nowruz-display-Haft-Seen-islamimommy-unairan.org